 By default, the HDFS home directory is set to /user/<user_name>.
-Use the dfs.user.home.dir.prefix property to customize the HDFS home directory.
+Use the dfs.user.home.base.dir property to customize the HDFS home directory.

-In hdfs-site.xml file, set the value of the dfs.user.home.dir.prefix property.
+In hdfs-site.xml file, set the value of the dfs.user.home.base.dir property.